Michter's US*1 Single Barrel Straight Rye Review

 Mashbill: Undisclosed (believed to be just over 51% rye)

 Palate: Light-bodied and easy, but not thin.
 Honeyed grain, toasted nuts, and soft baking spices — cinnamon mostly, nothing aggressive.
 The low proof means zero heat, which might frustrate high-proof drinkers but makes this one unusually approachable.
+The 51% rye is enough to keep a distinct grain identity running underneath the sweetness — this doesn’t taste like a bourbon in disguise, just a friendlier version of a rye.
 It’s a clean, well-focused palate that doesn’t try to do too much.

 Rating: Middle Shelf — Rating system explained